cleartonic/rm7_bingo_mod/readme.md

 - Access museum stage: Hold R, select Wily

 Most of the work was done by blueimp87 in their [RM7 practice hack](https://github.com/BlueImp78/RM7_Practice_Hack/tree/main), I just modified it slightly

+# Usage
+Use Lunar IPS to apply rm7_bingo.ips to a Rockman 7 (J) file